tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * In order to use this dataset to train a machine learning model, these three features need to be converted to numerical values.

-* There are different methods to deal with text and categorical data, one of the simplest is _integer encoding_, where every different text value or label is represented as an integer.
+* There are different methods to deal with text and categorical data.
+One of the simplest is _integer encoding_, where every different text value or label is represented as an integer.

-* The `preprocessing` library of `sklearn`, contains some functions to encode text labels.
+* The `preprocessing` library of `sklearn` contains some functions to encode text labels.

-* The `LabelEncoder` function, encodes text labels with integer values between `0` and the total number of classes minus `1`.
+* The `LabelEncoder` function encodes text labels with integer values between `0` and the total number of classes minus `1`.

-* To start using the `LabelEncoder` method, first an instance should be created.
+* To start using the `LabelEncoder` method, an instance should be created first.

     ```python
     label_encoder = LabelEncoder()
     ```

-* Once the `LabelEncoder` instance is created, it should be trained (fit) with the text data you want to encode.
+* Once the `LabelEncoder` instance is created, it should be trained (fit) with the text data that needs to be encoded.
 The fit step is learning how many classes to use for the encoding.
 The first example shows how the `LabelEncoder` can be fitted with one column of a DataFrame.

     ```python
     label_encoder.fit(loans_df["month"])